bogpetre/geometry_vs_topography/README.md

 derivatives/hcp_glm_msmall_grayord_spm/results/.
-For example, standard first level model outputs will be in derivatives/hcp_glm_msmall_grayord_spm/results/<SID>/all_tasks/tstats/ You can view theese in wb_view (https://www.humanconnectome.org/software/connectome-workbench).
+For example, standard first level model outputs will be in derivatives/hcp_glm_msmall_grayord_spm/results/<SID>/all_tasks/tstats/ You can view these in wb_view (https://www.humanconnectome.org/software/connectome-workbench).
 You will need some FS LR 32k underlay surfaces like the S1200 inflated cortical surface (https://github.com/rmldj/hcp-utils/tree/master/hcp_utils/data) and a volumetric reference which you can find from the Neuroimaging_Pattern_Masks repository: